 The photographs must have been taken in a geographical location within the state of Western Australia.
 One aim of the competition is to gather visual evidence of just how linguistically diverse our community is.

-Teachers of years 4-12 across all curriculum areas are encouraged to embed the competition task into their teaching / learning program to develop literacy and language awareness and should refer to the Languages in Our Landscape Teachers Package.
+Teachers of years 4-12 across all curriculum areas are encouraged to embed the competition task into their teaching / learning program to develop literacy and language awareness.
 Teachers must ensure students read the Code of Conduct advice about photographing before engaging in the task.